 Tom Rush began his musical career in the early ’60s playing the Boston-area clubs while a Harvard student.
 The Club 47 was the flagship of the coffee house fleet, and he was soon holding down a weekly spot there, learning from the legendary artists who came to play, honing his skills and growing into his talent.
 He had released two albums by the time he graduated.

 Rush displayed then, as he does today, an uncanny knack for finding wonderful songs, and writing his own – many of which have become classics re-interpreted by new generations.
-(It is testimony to the universality of his appeal that his songs have been folk hits, country hits, heavy metal and rap hits.)
+(It is a testimony to the universality of his appeal that his songs have been folk hits, country hits, heavy metal and rap hits.)
 Signed by Elektra in 1965, Rush made three albums for them, culminating in The Circle Game, which, according to Rolling Stone, ushered in the singer/songwriter era.

 In the early ’70s, folk turned to folk-rock, and Rush, ever adaptable, saw more room to stretch out.
-Recording now for Columbia, he toured tirelessly with a five man band, playing concerts across the country.
+Recording now for Columbia, he toured tirelessly with a five-man band, playing concerts across the country.
 Endless promotional tours, interviews, television appearances, and recording sessions added up to five very successful but exhausting years, after which Tom decided to take a break and “recharge” his creative side at his New Hampshire farm.

 Rush returned with a splash in 1981, selling out Boston’s prestigious Symphony Hall in advance.
-Time off had not only rekindled Rush’s love of music, it had re-ignited music audiences’ love of Rush.
+Time off had not only rekindled Rush’s love of music, but it had also re-ignited music audiences’ love of Rush.

 He instinctively knew that his listeners were interested in both the old and the new, and set out to create a musical forum – like the Club 47 of the early ’60s – to allow established artists and newcomers to share the same stage.
 In 1982, he tried it out at Symphony Hall.
-The show was such a hit it became an annual event, growing to fill two, then three nights, and the Club 47 series was born.
-Crafting concerts that combined well known artists such as Bonnie Raitt or Emmylou Harris with (then) unknowns like Alison Krauss or Mark O’ Connor, Rush took the show on the road.
+The show was such a hit it became an annual event, growing to fill two, then three nights and the Club 47 series was born.
+Crafting concerts that combined well-known artists such as Bonnie Raitt or Emmylou Harris with (then) unknowns like Alison Krauss or Mark O’ Connor, Rush took the show on the road.
 From the ’80s to the present day, Club 47 events have filled the nation’s finest halls to rave reviews, and have been broadcast as national specials on PBS and NPR.

 In 1999, Columbia/Legacy released a Tom Rush retrospective album that covers his recorded musical history from 1962 to the present, including tracks recorded for Columbia, Elektra, Prestige and his independent years.
 Entitled “The Very Best of Tom Rush: No Regrets”, the 17-track compilation includes as a bonus a brand new Tom Rush composition, “River Song,” which features vocal contributions from Grammy winners Shawn Colvin and Marc Cohn.